 In fact, the current use (or, rather abuse) of the term “AI” has stripped it from any meaning.
 All of the above, and much more, can be categorized as “AI”, that it almost doesn’t mean anything any more.

 Meanwhile, people continued trying to make software that could, potentially, take a shot at the good old Turing Tests.
-These attempts were usually by hobbyists and enthusiasts, who competed for a $1,000 prize at “Loebner’s Turing test Competition”.
-These bismal attempts at AI were given a cheap, demeaning name: Chatterbots, or Chatbots.
+Usually these attempts were done by hobbyists and enthusiasts, who competed for a $1,000 prize at “Loebner’s Turing test Competition”.
+Thus, these abysmal attempts at AI were given a cheap, demeaning name: Chatterbots, or Chatbots.
 Nothing to do with AI..

 Another 2 decades went by (well, almost).
 In the past two years, I was happy to follow the emerging new buzzword: Conversational AI.
 NOW you’re talking!
 The domain of “Software systems that imitate humanlike lingual behavior” finally has a proper label, almost as good as the original “AI”.
 The prefix “Conversational” clarifies the type of intelligence (which, in mine and Turing’s view, is the only kind that really counts).

-The task at hand is not to build a system that knows much.
+So, the task at hand is not to build a system that knows much.
 I had the pleasure of being acquainted with a dude who referred to himself as “Joe Sixpack”, and was proud of the fact he was thrown out of school in 3rd grade.
-This guy was clueless in almost every conceivable topic, but there was absolutely no question that he was a rationally English speaking adult, although he knew practically nothing about anything.
-This Joe became my perfect example of what a good Chatbot need NOT possess: Much knowledge; information; manners; not even acceptable values.
+So this guy was clueless in almost every conceivable topic, but there was absolutely no question that he was a rationally English speaking adult, although he knew practically nothing about anything.
+Anyway, this Joe became my perfect example of what a good Chatbot need NOT possess: Much knowledge; information; manners; not even acceptable values.
 Just the ability to hold the thread of the dialog, and understand only what it takes, in order to produce a response which indicates such understanding.